jmkl008/IxD-Doc-for-xyz/README.md

-# IxD-Doc-for-xyz
+# Ixd-Doc-INS
-A private documents for websites
+Documents for xyz websites